RenderKit/ospray/doc/api.md

   vec3f   gridSpacing $(1, 1, 1)$  size of the grid cells in object-space
   OSPData data                     the actual voxel 3D [data]
   ------- ----------- -----------  --------------------------------------
-  : Additional configuration parameters for structured regular volumes.
+  : Configuration parameters for structured regular volumes.

 The size of the volume is inferred from the size of the 3D array `data`, as is the type of the voxel values (currently supported are: